Following a post about Baccalà, here it comes the post about the other traditional dish that composes part of my blog’s name 🙂

-The first step is to boil the water, and add a spoon of rock coarse salt (of course it depends on how much polenta you make: I use my eyes to measure, but about 10 grams salt in 1,2-1,3 liters of water).
+The first step is to start boiling the water.
+Then add a spoon of rock coarse salt (of course it depends on how much polenta you make: I use my eyes to measure, but about 10 grams salt in 1,2-1,3 liters of water, consider that usually polenta is paired with very savoury recipes).
 Someone say to add also a little drop of extra virgin olive oil to help not to have lumps.
-I think it’s not really making a difference but I also add it, for sure it’s not a problem 🙂
+I don’t know if it’s really making a difference but I also add it, for sure it’s not a problem 🙂

-When the water starts to boil set the heat a bit lower and you have to add gradually the cornmeal, and while doing it you have to stir it fast using a hand whisker to avoid lumps: the polenta must not be lumpy at all.
+When the water starts ALMOST to boil (just when you see little bubbles coming from the bottom) set the heat a bit lower and you have to add gradually the cornmeal, and while doing it you have to stir it fast using a hand whisker to avoid lumps: the polenta must not be lumpy at all.

 Set the flame on medium/low and let it cook, you have to stir it regularly but not continuously, taking care not to burn on the bottom (and stirring with a big wooden spoon is the best choice).